NipunShrivats/AWS_notes/AWS_notes.md

 2. AMI is launches new EC2 instance with same config where as Template provides a standar way to define instance.
 3. Template does not have OS or software, it refers API and adds details from there.
 4. Template is for reusing same config.

+## AWS ELB - Elastic Load Balancer

+ELB & ASG - Auto scaling Group

+--> Terms

+### Scalibility -

+Means ability to grow your system's resources when your application or website gets more traffic or more users.

+How to magnage heavy trafic?

+1. vertical Scaling (scalling up)
+   a.
+Vertical scalability means adding more power (CPU, RAM) to your existing server.
+   b.
+EX. t2.micro to m5.large

+2. Horizontal Scalling (Scaling out)
+   a.
+Horizontal scaling means adding more instances (servers) to distribute the load.
+   b.
+You can add more EC2 machines behind a load balancer.

+### High Availability(HA)

+Means keeping the service up and running with minimal downtime, so its always accessable to users.
+Ex. running resourses in multiple Availability Zones.

+### Elasticity

+Means the ability to automatically adjust resourses as the demand changes adding more when needed and removing when its no longer necessary.

+Ex.
+ASG

+## ELB summary:-

+1. Distributes traffic :- splits traffic across multiple servers so no single server gets overloaded.
+2. Improves availability:- in case server goes down - sends traffic automatically, ensuring app stays available
+3. Scales Resourses :- helps manage high demand by adding more servers during peak times and distributing the load

+## Types of ELB

+1. Application load balancer(ALB):- perfect for web applications, handling HTTP & HTTPS requests(layer7)
+2. Network load balancer(NLB):- high performance, low latency, - gaming, financial apps.
+3. Gateway Load Balancer(GLB):- helps deploy, scale and manage third party virtual appliances, such as firewalls and monitoring solutions.